Crosse/SchannelGroupPolicy/README.md

 This template simply twiddles values under the registry key `HKLM\CurrentControlSet\Control\SecurityProviders\Schannel`.

 Note that since that key does not reside under the _[Policies][policies]_ key, using this template will "tattoo" the settings onto the registry.
-In other words, unapplying the policy will **not** revert these settings to their previous values.
+In other words, removing the policy will **not** revert these settings to their previous values.

 # Installation